Buro Happold: Other significant activities

-Buro Happold is best known for providing engineering services for buildings, but it also undertakes a large proportion of its work in civil, geotechnical and environmental engineering, and an increasing amount of overseas development work.
+Buro Happold mainly provides engineering services for buildings, but also undertakes a proportion of its work in civil, geotechnical and environmental engineering, and an increasing amount of overseas development work.

 Buro Happold is part of the consortium appointed by EDAW to design the Olympic Park for the London 2012 Olympics.
 The team which built the Emirates Stadium, made up of McAlpine, Populous and Buro Happold also designed and constructed the Olympic Stadium.

-In 2021, Buro Happold acquired Vanguardia Consulting Ltd, a leading acoustic and audio-visual consultancy firm, to strengthen their offering in these areas.
+In 2021, Buro Happold acquired Vanguardia Consulting, an acoustic and audio-visual consultancy firm, to strengthen their offering in these areas.
 The acquisition included Crowd Dynamics, Vanguardia's sister company.

 Awards

 Notable awards

 Buro Happold's most recent awards include: ‘Building performance consultancy (over 1000 employees)’ and the 'Energy Efficient Product or Innovation' Award for NewMass, a phase change chilled beam at the 2018 CIBSE Building Performance Awards.

 Buro Happold won the Aga Khan Award for Architecture for Tuwaiq Palace in Riyadh in 1998 and again in 2010 for the design of the Wadi Hanifah wetlands.
 Buro Happold also won the Queen's Award for Enterprise twice, for export achievement and again for sustainable development.
 In 1999 Buro Happold engineers Ian Liddell, Paul Westbury, Dawood Pandor and technician Gary Dagger won the Royal Academy of Engineering's MacRobert Award for their design of the Millennium Dome – only the second time in the award's history that it has gone to a construction project.
 Buro Happold received the accompanying gold medal.

 In 2007, Buro Happold won the IStructE Supreme Award for the Savill Building in Windsor Great Park.

 The Aviva Stadium won the 2011 International Project Award at the British Construction Industry Awards.
 The Royal Shakespeare Theatre won the Project of the Year Award at the 2011 Building Awards.
 At the 2010 Structural Awards the John Hope Gateway building won the award for Arts or Entertainment Structures.

 The Institution of Structural Engineers announced there were to be two winners of its coveted Gold Medal in 2012: Buro Happold's then-CEO Paul Westbury was one of them.
 Paul was selected for the award due to his innovation in the structural form, and design of sports and entertainment buildings; in particular for his leading contribution to the design and construction of Arsenal's Emirates Stadium in London, the 2006 Olympic Speed Skating Oval in Turin, Dublin's Aviva Stadium and the London 2012 Olympic Stadium.
-Paul has also very successfully promoted structural engineering internationally through his innovative papers on design and technology.